menu icon

 How to Roast Butternut Squash Seeds

-Roasted butternut squash seeds ingredients prepped on dark wooden background.
+Roasted butternut squash seeds ingredients labeled.

-Note: You can also roast them plain or with olive oil and salt using the same method.
+๐Ÿ‘ฉ๐Ÿปโ€๐ŸณChef's Note: If you aren't keen on this sweet and savory flavor combination, you can also roast them plain or with olive oil and salt, using the same method.

 Brown sugar mixture in a small glass bowl.